Frequently Asked Questions

 Who runs Salem Harvest?

-Salem Harvest is an all-volunteer organization started by a group of South Salem neighbors in 2010.
+Salem Harvest is an non-profit organization started by a group of South Salem neighbors in 2010.
 The leadership team volunteers many hours of their own time to make the harvests happen because they are passionate about alleviating hunger and building community in the Willamette Valley.